NS saturated and $\Delta_1$-definable: Preliminaries

 S. D. Friedman and Liuzhen Wu in their \cite{FL} asked whether the assumption of $\omega$-many Woodin cardinals can be replaced by a milder large cardinal axiom.
-Partial progress was made in \cite{FH}, where it is proved that from the existence of $M_1^{\#}$ one can construct a model in which $\NS$ is $\Delta_1$-definable with parameter $K_{\omega_1}$ while for a previously fixed stationary, co-stationary $A \subset \omega_1$, the restricted nonstationary ideal $\NSA$ is $\aleph_2$-saturated, however the methods used there did not give an answer for the full nonstationary ideal.
-This paper presents a new approach to the problem, using different coding techniques and a new idea for a set up of the proof, in order to yield the desired result.
+Partial progress was made in \cite{FH}, where it is proved that from the existence of $M_1$ one can construct a model in which $\NS$ is $\Delta_1$-definable with parameter $K_{\omega_1}$ while for a previously fixed stationary, co-stationary $A \subset \omega_1$, the restricted nonstationary ideal $\NSA$ is $\aleph_2$-saturated, however the methods used there did not give an answer for the full nonstationary ideal.

+This paper presents a new approach to the problem, using a new coding technique and a different set up of the proof, in order to yield the desired result.
+Its main idea is to use robust coding forcings to first generically create a suitable ground model over which a second coding forcing is applied to yield the desired result.
+This is in contrast to the traditional approaches, whose codings usually take place over some core model, whose definition comes along with a certain degree of generic robustness, which enables the possibility of finding the information created with the coding forcings.

 Put in greater context this work can be seen as a new instance of the general quest of set theory (see e.g. \cite{CF}, \cite{FF}, \cite{FL}) which aims for the construction of models with interesting features, usually obtained by assuming the existence of a large cardinal in the ground model, and additionally allow some robust description of some of its most important families of sets.
-The investigation of such problems has a long history in set theory, and this work can be seen as an attempt of finding methods which do work for Inner Models with one Woodin cardinal.
+The investigation of such problems has a long history in set theory.
+As mentioned already, the usual procedure for obtaining such results (as in \cite{CF} or \cite{FF}) is starting with a suitable inner model whose definition is absolute for generic extensions (e.g. G\"odel's $L$ or some core model below a (not too) large cardinal) and apply some iterated forcing constructions to encode the desired information.
+This method has its limitations in the presence of more complicated inner models due to the lack of a sufficient amount of generic absoluteness and condensation of the inner model.
+This work is an attempt to circumvent these difficulties.